Skip to Main Content

 Endnote training resources

-EndNote basic is a more limited reference management solution that is only available online.
+EndNote Basic is available online.
 EndNote basic users can create an online library with a maximum of 50,000 references and up to 2GB of attachments.
 There are two versions of EndNote basic:

 • The free version of EndNote basic has 21 styles and a limited number of filters and connection files.
 Sign up to this version which is available to anybody, with no other purchase required.